CrevsDaak/7c-galileo/readme.txt

 Installing this mod will add:
 	- Galileo, recruitable NPC, to Baldur's Gate 1, to Gullykin.
 	- Banters between Galileo and your PC.
+(6 of them)
 	- Banters between Galileo and other NPCs.
+(26 of them, 29 if EE)
 	- Galileo interjections.
-(No, not every two seconds, to the point where he hogs the game.
-Just occasional interjections.
-You're welcome.)
+(10 of them, 11 if EE is the running tally)
 	- Song of Wyvernspur spell.
 	- Galileo portrait.
 	- Several new items.
 Installing this mod will change:
+	- The Firewine Ruins to be a hell of a lot more interesting.
 	- Gandolar Luckyfoot's dialogue.
 	- Firewine Ruins ogre mage dialogue.
-	- The Firewine Ruins to be a lot more interesting.
 	- Some other stuff, just you wait, you've got something coming, pal.
+	- DART01.ITM casts Gate upon successful hit.
+Just kidding.

 -----------------------
 II.
 Introduction